-Canfield fair announces major country, rock and roll stars for grandstand entertainment in 2022
+Canfield Fair announces major country, rock and roll stars for grandstand entertainment in 2022

 Sam Hunt, known for songs “Take Your Time” and “House Party,” will perform on Sunday, September 4 with special guests Ryan Hurd and Lily Rose.

-John Fogerty , known for songs “Bad Moon Rising” and “The Old Man Down the Road,” will perform on Monday, September 5 with special guest Hearty Har.
+John Fogerty, known for the songs “Bad Moon Rising” and “The Old Man Down the Road,” will perform on Monday, September 5 with special guest Hearty Har.
 He will be playing his Creedence Clearwater Revival hits.

 For the first time this year, there will also be a Hall of Fame induction for people and businesses who’ve made the fair what it is today.

-Note: Editor’s note: This story corrects Roman’s job title.
-We regret the error.